ralphbean/didit/README.rst

 The Problem
 -----------

+    `Timeclocks are too cumbersome -- just keep track of the things I did.`

 In my job, I tend to do a lot of development which involves losing track of time and getting lost in other peoples' code.
 I **also** happen to do user support which involves reacting to received emails, phone calls, and disturbances I notice on our systems.

 Every two weeks, I have to report on "what I've been doing for the past two weeks" and tend to forget everything of importance (who I helped which actually translates to `who owes us something`) and only remember all the things that are really important to me -- my code.

 All the time tracking tools I investigated (including the `online ones
 <http://www.toggl.com/>`_ and even the command line ones (`this one